 - Inner Temple: Lawson Moot (Winner)

 - ‘Mandating corporate environmental responsibility through a new directors’ duty’ (2015) Environmental Law Review 17(4), 252-265.

-- Recently commissioned as a contributor to Garner’s Environmental Law.
+- Contributor to Garner’s Environmental Law.